pieroproietti/penguins-eggs/sourceforge/files/iso/README.md

 # Collaboration

-A suitable way to start to collaborate in penguin's eggs development can be to install debu - or install nodejs, git, build-essential in in your system - and start to play with penguins-eggs source.
+A suitable way to start to collaborate in penguin's eggs development can be to install one of them (I suggest debu) or install nodejs, git, build-essential in in your personal system, and start to play with penguins-eggs source.

 It is quite simple!
 Just download penguins-eggs the sources with the command: